 Long-Acting Reversible Contraception (LARC)

-- 99% effective in preventing pregnancy
+- are over 99% effective at preventing pregnancy